harbur/docker-workshop/README.md

 docker pull crosbymichael/redis
 ```

+Assumptions:

-During workshop the following ports are used `4000-4010`.
+* During workshop the following ports are used `4000-4010`.
 If they are not available on your machine, adjust the CLI commands accordingly.

 # CLI Basics